“Nothing Demands more impeccable taste than Dress Clothes.”- Brooks Brothers

 1910s men’s formal wear consisted of a black fitted jacket with long ‘swallow’ tails in the back, a white vest, trousers with silk stripes on the sides, and a white bow tie.
 While this “white tie” look continued to be fashionable in the 1920s, it was gradually losing favor.

-Formal suits were almost always black, but dark navy blue saw a resurgence, too.
-The dark blue suit cut down on the appearance of dust, fibers, and pilling that are problematic with black suits.
+Formal suits were almost always black, but dark navy blue saw use, too.
+The dark blue suit cut down on the appearance of dust, fibers, and pilling that are problematic with black suits under artificial light.

 1920s Tuxedo Jacket